 Credit facilities with respect to retail products are provided as per approved product policies.
-All products and policies require the approval of the Committee of Executive Directors.
+All products and policies require the approval of the Committee of Executive Directors/Committee of Senior Management.
 The individual credit proposals are evaluated and approved by executives on the basis of the product policies.
 The sourcing and approval are segregated to achieve independence.
 The Credit Risk Management Group, Credit and Policy Group and credit teams are assigned complementary roles to facilitate effective credit risk management for retail assets.

 - Program lending involves lending to individuals/business entities which comply with certain laid down parameterised norms.
-The approving authority as per the Board approved authorisation lays down these parameters. - For certain products including dealer funding and builder finance up to certain threshold limits and for facilities fully collateralised by cash and cash equivalents, the delegation structure approved by the Board of Directors may permit exemption from the stipulation pertaining to internal rating, up to a certain loan amount.
+The approving authority as per the Board approved authorisation lays down these parameters. - For certain products including dealer funding, builder finance and loan against securities up to certain threshold limits and for facilities fully collateralised by cash and cash equivalents, the delegation structure approved by the Board of Directors may permit exemption from the stipulation pertaining to internal rating, up to a certain loan amount.
 Credit approval limits with respect to such products are laid out in the delegation structure approved by the Board of Directors.